mitchpaulus/dotfiles/notes/OSHA 10.md

 Hard hat types:

-Type 1: Helmets with a full brim
+Type 1: Helmets with a full brim, protect from blow to top of head.
 Type 2: Brimless helmets with a peak extending forward from the crown.
+Protect from blow to top and side of head.
 Class G: General service, limited voltage.
 Intended for protection against impact hazards.
 Used in mining, construction, and manufacturing.
+2,200 Volt testing.
 Class E: Utility service, high voltage.
 Used by electrical workers.
+20,000 Volts.
 Class C: Special service, no voltage protection.
 Designed for lightweight comfort and impact protection.
 Used where there is a possibility of bumping the head against a fixed object.

+ANSI Z-89.1 is helmet standard.

 ## Nail Guns

 37,000 emergency room visits.
 - carpenters: 2 out of 5 were injured at some point in 4 years of training.
 - keep hands 12" away from point of impact

+- PPE standards often start from ANSI

+- Provided at no cost to employee, except

+- Steel toe shoes
+- Prescription safety glasses
+- Logging boots (29 CFR 1910.266(d)(1)(v)
+- Items the employee has broken or lost

+## Hearing Protection

+If employees are exposed to noise >= 90 dBA averaged over an eight-hour period, requires hearing conservation program and regular testing.

+## Foot Protection

+- Electricity *conductive* shoes help protect against the build up of static electricity.
+- Don't use foot powder when using *conductive* shoes.
+Provides insulation.

+Electrical hazard rated shoes

+- ASTM F2413-05
+- CAN/CSA-Z195-M92, Section 4.3
+- ASTM F1116-08

+Backs are most injured body part, then hands.